Vice25/CS-499-/README.md

-# CS 499 Computer Science Capstone
+# EPortfolio to Introduce Victor Landi

    Over the course of my educational journey towards earning a Bachelor of Science in Computer Science, which began in January 2020, I have actively worked to develop a wide range of skills and competencies in various aspects of computer science.
 My concentration is Data Analytics.
 I am looking to work in this field; I am particularly interested in the areas of data cleaning and data mining.
 Both were subjects I was able to work on while pursuing this concentration.

   Completing my coursework and developing this ePortfolio has been an invaluable journey that has not only allowed me to showcase my strengths but has also significantly shaped my professional goals and values.
 Throughout the program, I have acquired a diverse set of skills and competencies that have prepared me to enter and excel in the computer science field.
 In this self-assessment, I will discuss how my coursework and ePortfolio have contributed to my readiness for employment in the computer science field, with a focus on collaborating in a team environment, communicating with stakeholders, data structures and algorithms, software engineering, database management, and security.

 **Collaborating in a Team Environment:**
 Throughout my program, I have actively engaged in collaborative projects and coursework that have honed my ability to work effectively in team environments.
 In various group projects, I have taken on roles that required leadership, coordination, and collaboration with team members.
-One notable example is our capstone project, where I served as the project manager, overseeing a team of developers and ensuring that our project met all its objectives and deadlines.
-These experiences have not only showcased my leadership abilities but have also emphasized the importance of teamwork and communication in achieving project success.
+One notable example is in the course material for my Software Development Lifecycle, we had different scenarios and role-playing to simulate Agile meetings.

 **Communicating to Stakeholders:**
 Effective communication with stakeholders is a fundamental skill in computer science.
 During my coursework, I have worked on assignments that required me to prepare technical reports, documentation, and presentations that effectively communicate complex technical concepts to both technical and non-technical stakeholders.
-An example outside of the artifacts in my ePortfolio is a research project where I presented findings on the benefits of machine learning in healthcare to a diverse audience, including healthcare professionals, policymakers, and data scientists.
-This experience demonstrated my ability to tailor communication to different audiences and articulate the value of technical solutions.
+An example outside of the artifacts in my ePortfolio is my course on Data cleaning in which I had to put together a presentation for a non-technical audience.

 **Data Structures and Algorithms:**
 My coursework has equipped me with a solid foundation in data structures and algorithms, which are fundamental to computer science.
 I have successfully completed projects that involved implementing various data structures and algorithms, such as linked lists, binary search trees, and sorting algorithms.
-One example is a project where I designed and implemented a bid management program, showcasing my ability to work with data structures, object-oriented programming, and algorithmic principles.
+One example is a project where I implemented a bid management program, showcasing my ability to work with data structures, object-oriented programming, and algorithmic principles.

 **Software Engineering and Database Management:**
 In my program, I have delved into software engineering practices, including software design, development, and testing.
 I have developed professional-grade software solutions, such as enhancing a bid management program by introducing a bidirectional selection sort algorithm.
 Additionally, I have gained proficiency in database management, including SQL, relational database design, and data manipulation.
 Beyond my ePortfolio artifacts, I have created databases and written SQL queries for various projects, demonstrating my ability to design and manage databases effectively.